Positive del Pezzo Geometry: Introduction

-\begin{customthm}{\ref{thm:2polytopes}} The {\bf real} moduli space $Y(3,6)$ has $432$ connected components.
-The closure of each is isomorphic as a cell complex to a simple $4$-polytope with f-vector $(45,90,60,15)$.
-The real moduli space $Y(3,7)$ has $60480$ connected components.
-The closure of each is isomorphic as a cell complex to a simple $6$-dimensional homology ball with f-vector $(579,1737,2000,1105,$ $297,34)$.
-The Weyl groups $W(E_n)$ permute these connected components. \end{customthm}
+\begin{customthm}{\ref{thm:2polytopes}} The {\bf real} moduli space $Y(3,6)$ has $432$ connected components, all $W(E_6)$ equivalent, and the closure of each is homeomorphic as a cell-complex to a simple $4$-polytope with f-vector $(45,90,60,15)$.
+The real moduli space $Y(3,7)$ has $60480$ connected components, all $W(E_7)$ equivalent, and the closure of each is homeomorphic as a cell-complex to a simple $6$-dimensional homology ball with f-vector $(579,1737,2000,1105,$ $297,34)$. \end{customthm}

 These complex and real results complement those on {\bf tropical} moduli spaces in \cite{RSS1, RSS2}.
 For instance, it is known that the tropicalization of $Y(3,6)$ is a simplicial fan with f-vector $(76,630,1620,1215)$.
 The identification of the components in Theorem \ref{thm:2polytopes} and the transitive Weyl group action are due to Sekiguchi and Yoshida \cite{Sekolder, SY}.
 Our contribution is a combinatorial study of these objects, which we call {\em pezzotopes}.
 Also new are their f-vectors.
+We use the term pezzotope for two objects: the $W(E_n)$-equivalent connected components of $Y(3,n)$, for $n=6,7$; and in the case of $Y(3,6)$, the polytope that is homeomorphic to those components.
+We add the word ``curvy'' to emphasize that we are referring to the components.

 One motivation for studying the real moduli spaces $Y(3,n)$ comes from physics.
 We aim to show that the pezzotopes are positive geometries in the sense of \cite{ABL, ABHY}.
 This involves identifying the canonical form and the resulting scattering amplitude.
-Our results include:
+In Sections \ref{sec8} and \ref{sec9}, we compute the scattering amplitude for the $E_6$ pezzotope, see Equation \eqref{eq:E6amplitude}, and a system of perfect $u$-equations, in the sense of \cite{AHLT, HLRZ}, see Equation \eqref{eq:perfectuE6}.
+For $n=7$, see Theorem \ref{thm:E7pezzo}.